dougeby/IntuneDocs/intune/vpp-apps-ios.md

 ## Renewing app licenses

 You can renew an Apple VPP token by downloading a new token from Apple Volume Purchase Program portal and updating the existing token in Intune.
-The certificate must be renewed annually.

 ## Further information